Spacetime from quantum information: spin networks and the cosmological constant in the $AdS/CFT$ correspondence: - Braneworld spin networks and closed strings.

-Another interesting point is that the polymer structures describing the dual theory differ from the LQC ones by the fact they are defined by the brane tension, and not by the Barbero-Immirzi parameter.
-Such a result brings us some light on a longstanding problem in LQG, the so-called Immirzi ambiguity \cite{Rovelli:1997na}, since the brane tension can be dynamically determined \cite{Becker:2007zj}.
-Actually, such a result matches the idea proposed by several authors that a possible solution to the Immirzi ambiguity can be found out in a dynamical determination of the Barbero-Immirzi parameter \cite{Jacobson:2007uj, Taveras:2008yf, Mercuri:2009zi}.
+A second interesting point is that the polymer structures describing the boundary theory possess an advantage over the LQC ones by the fact they are defined by the brane tension, and not by the Barbero-Immirzi parameter.
+It turns the problem of Immirzi ambiguity \cite{Rovelli:1997na} absent in the scenario proposed in \cite{Silva:2020bnn} since the brane tension can be dynamically determined \cite{Becker:2007zj}.
+Such a result matches the idea proposed by several authors that a possible solution to the Immirzi ambiguity can be obtained through a dynamical determination of the Barbero-Immirzi parameter \cite{Jacobson:2007uj, Taveras:2008yf, Mercuri:2009zi}.